rrweb-io/rrweb/docs/recipes/assets.md

 ## Inline Stylesheets

 The `inlineStylesheet` configuration option has been updated to use the asset system.
-When it is `'all'` stylesheets which are otherwise inaccessible due to CORS to be captured via fetch (which should use the browser cache).
+When it is `true` (the default), stylesheets whose rules are accessible (from a CORS point of view) are captured as an asset.
+There is a processing cost in capturing large stylesheets and style elements, and emitting a delayed asset event for a stylesheet helps to avoid blocking the main thread during initial snapshot.
+There is no corresponding delay on the replay side so long as the stylesheet has been successfully emitted.
+There is also an `inlineStylesheet: 'all'` option which allows capturing of stylesheets which are otherwise inaccessible due to CORS to be captured via fetch (which should use the browser cache).
 If a stylesheet matches via the `origins` config below, it will also be captured either directly or via fetch.

 ## Asset Capture Configuration